-This experience made me realized that I am lucky enough living in the urban center and experiencing the fruit of civilization compare to these native people.
+This experience made me realized that I am lucky enough to live in the urban center and experiencing the fruit of civilization compare to these native people.

-So the these are the answers of the question: What do you think it will look like if were not colonized by the Spaniards?”
+So these are the answers to the question: What do you think it will look like if we’re not colonized by the Spaniards?”

 Withdrawing from our comfort zones is helpful in many different ways.
-This make us grow, motivate, inspired and sometimes experience the freedom that we are dreaming of.
+This makes us grow, motivate, inspired, and sometimes experience the freedom that we are dreaming of.
 As said by Brian Tracy, “You can only grow if you are willing to feel awkward and uncomfortable when you try something new.” ###

 Have you been to Romblon?
 If you answer ‘yes’ maybe you can relate to me but if not, then allow me to share with you my amazing experiences with the place.
 Romblon, is an island province of the Philippines located in the MIMAROPA region.
 Its capital is also named Romblon.

-Hopefully, I can convince you to travel and allow yourself exploring Romblon the best way you can.
-I’ll be describing the place in my own words based from what I have seen and felt.
+Hopefully, I can convince you to travel and allow yourself to explore Romblon the best way you can.
+I’ll be describing the place in my own words based on what I have seen and felt.

 Man in Looc

-After that one day exploration of Looc, I realized that town whose economy strives for growth.
+After that one-day exploration of Looc, I realized that town whose economy strives for growth.
 It still seeks for modernization.
-A place who offers less opportunities.
+A place that offers less opportunities.
 Nothing unusual, I was disappointed a little bit.
 But the dull moment was saved by a guy whom I met.
 He was cute and has that typical ‘probinsyano’ looks.
 Just to shortcut things, we did the deed.